askap-vast/vast-pipeline/README.md

-# Askap Pipeline Prototype
+# VAST Pipeline Prototype
-This repository holds the code of the Radio Transient detection pipeline for the ASKAP project.
+This repository holds the code of the Radio Transient detection pipeline for the VAST project.

 Installation instructions are described in [`INSTALL.md`](./INSTALL.md).